The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

-This separation between red/blue galaxies is directly tied to their SFRs, with red galaxies being mostly quenched, and blue galaxies having active star-forming regions.
-Another methodology that allows to evaluate the SFRs of a given galaxy sample is the use of colour diagrams; hence the position in a colour diagram will be related to the galaxy type.
-In our case, we employ the $NUV-r$ vs $r-K$ diagram \citep[$NUVrK$][]{Arnouts2013}.
-The $NUV-r$ colour traces specific SFR, given that the flux in the $NUV$ band increases in star-forming regions, and the $r$ band is correlated to old stellar populations \citep{Salim2004}.
-This colour, however, depends significantly on dust attenuation, so another colour, $r-K$, is used to break this degeneracy \citep{Williams2008}.
-The result is a diagram where the passive red galaxies tend to cluster on the upper part, and an approximately diagonal cut separates these quiescent galaxies from the star-forming ones on the lower regions of the diagram \citep[e.g.,][]{Arnouts2013, Moutard2018}.
-In \cref{fig:scatter_classes}, we show the $NUVrK$ colour diagram for the bright sample ($i_{\rm AB}<21$), with the data points colour-coded with their PAUS direct D4000$_{\rm w}$ values, and the $NUV-r$ and $r-K$ colours being extracted from the PAUS CIGALE run.
-The average positions in the diagram of red and blue galaxies, according to our fiducial classification, is also displayed.
-The placement of the objects is coherent with the aforementioned references, as well as with the average positions of galaxy classes in the $NUVrK$ colour diagrams in fig. 1 of \citet{Siudek2018}.
+This separation between red/blue galaxies is also visible on the $NUV-r$ vs $r-K$ diagram \citep[$NUVrK$][]{Arnouts2013, Moutard2018}.
+In \cref{fig:scatter_classes}, we show the $NUVrK$ colour diagram for the bright sample ($i_{\rm AB}<21$), with the data points colour-coded with their PAUS direct D4000$_{\rm w}$ measurements, and the $NUV-r$ and $r-K$ colours being extracted from the PAUS CIGALE run.
+The average positions in the diagram of the PAUS red and blue galaxies, according to our fiducial classification, are also displayed. and are coherent with the aforementioned references, as well as with the average positions of galaxy classes in the $NUVrK$ colour diagrams \citep[see fig. 1 in][]{Siudek2018}.